Lygaen/lygos/README.md

 Note that this is simply a fun education project and should, in no way, be considered serious and used for any other things than research / education purposes.

-AIs will not be allowed in this project, wether it be in PRs or code (aka. in any form).
-This is meant to be an education project, as such contribute to the project only if you want to learn about OS by reading through documentation.
-You are free to fork and do whathever you want with the repo (MIT licensed).
+AIs will not be allowed in this project, whether it be in PRs or code (aka. in any form).
+This is meant to be an education project, as such contribute to the project only if you want to learn about OSes by reading through documentation.
+You are free to fork and do whathever you want with the repo (see LICENSE).

 ## Run & Build
 First of all, clone the repository :